thephpleague/csv/upgrading/upgrading-8.0.md

 ### fetchAssoc callable argument

 The optional callable argument from `Reader::fetchAssoc` now expects its first argument to be an `array` indexed by the submitted array keys.
-In all previous versions, The indexation was made after the callable had manipulated the CSV row.
+In all previous versions, the indexation was made after the callable had manipulated the CSV row.

 **Old code:**